DirectProjectJavaRI/direct-project-stock/DepHispOnly.md

 ##  Obtain Reference Implementation Stock Assembly

 The stock assembly contains all of the pre-assembled and configured components of the Bare Metal deployment.
-Download the latest version of the stock assembly from the maven central repository or the Sonatype [repository](https://oss.sonatype.org/content/repositories/snapshots/org/nhind/direct-project-stock/).
+Download the latest version of the stock assembly from the maven central repository [repository](http://repo.maven.apache.org/maven2/org/nhind/direct-project-stock/6.0/direct-project-stock-6.0.tar.gz).

 **Note:** The maven central repository may black list some IP ranges such as virutal machines running in the Amazon EC2 cloud.
 Use the Sonatype repository if you are blocked from the maven central repository.